Setting a picture as your Apple Watch background has never been simpler - even if it did take a long time for Apple to release the feature.

 How to create a Portraits Apple Watch face

-1. Go to the Watch app on your iPhone and go to the Face Gallery
+1. Go to the Watch app on your iPhone and open Face Gallery.

-2. Scroll down until you get to Portraits.
-From here you can choose the photos you want to use to turn into a watch face.
+2. Scroll down to 'Portraits', then choose the photos you want to turn into a watch face.

-5. When you're done customising, hit the Add button and you have your Portrait watch face.
+4. When you're done customizing, hit the 'Add' button and you have your Portraits watch face.

-Apple said that photo watch faces are the most popular choice for Apple Watch owners, so now you know exactly how to get them onto your smartwatch.
+Apple says that photo watch faces are the most popular choice for Apple Watch owners, so now you know exactly how to get them onto your smartwatch.

-How to use Apple Watch Photos watch face
+How to add an Apple Watch Photos watch face

-There's a few ways to do this with options to create that picture-based watch face from your phone or from your Apple Watch.
+There are a few ways to do this, with options to create a picture-based watch face from your phone or directly from your Apple Watch.

 To set a picture as an Apple Watch from your iPhone, do the following:

-2. Look for a photo that you want to share to your Watch and press the Share button.
+2. Look for a photo that you want to share with your Watch and press the 'Share' button.

-4. Once you've finished customising, press the Add button and the face will sync over to your Watch immediately.
+4. Once you've finished customizing, press the 'Add' button and the face will sync over to your Watch immediately.

 For an alternative way to do this from your iPhone: